-- Run a Microsoft System Restore.

-- 2. Run Reset this PC.

-- Recover using HP Recovery media.
-For more information, see Recovering using HP Recovery media on page 56.
+- 1. Run a Microsoft System Restore. - 2.
+Run Reset this PC. - NOTE: The options Remove everything and then Fully clean the drive can take several hours to complete and leave no information on your computer.
+It is the safest way to reset your computer before you recycle it. - 3.
+Recover using HP Recovery media.
+For more information, see Recovering using HP Recovery media on page 61.